ymita/LifeLog/README.md

 - .NET Framework 4.5.2
 - SQL Server 2016 (A database file will be generated for the first time the project runs.)

+## Configuration
+- By default, a database file is created under App_Data folder.
+If you want to create it in the folder that your SQL Server references, please update connection string in Web.config.
+Please refer to Web.config for details.

 ## Screenshot
 English
 ![screenshot](https://github.com/ymita/LifeLog/blob/master/images/screenshot_en.png)